MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

   - **Global administrator**

     > [!NOTE]
-    > If your tenant has been migrated to the unified labeling store, the Azure Information Protection administrator (formerly "Information Protection administrator") is no longer supported.
+    > If your tenant is on the unified labeling platform, the Azure Information Protection administrator (formerly "Information Protection administrator") is no longer supported.
 [More information](configure-policy-migrate-labels.md#administrative-roles-that-support-the-unified-labeling-platform)

+    Additionally, unless your tenant is on the unified labeling platform, you can use the **Global reader** role to view but not change Azure Information Protection settings in the Azure portal.
+You can also use the **Security reader** role to view logging information for [Azure Information Protection analytics](reports-aip.md).

     Microsoft accounts cannot manage Azure Information Protection.